Steinhaus' lattice-point problem for Banach spaces: Proof of Theorem A

-Now assume that the Banach space $X$ satisfies (S') and let $A\subset X$ be a quasi-finite set.
+{\bf (S') $\boldsymbol{\Rightarrow}$ (S): }Let $X$ be a Banach space $X$ that satisfies (S') and let $A\subset X$ be a quasi-finite set.
 For any $n\in\N$ set It is evident, in view of the definition of a quasi-finite set, that each $G_n$ is an open subset of $X$.
 We shall prove that it is also dense.